jbasrai/jbasrai.github.io/hope/index.md

 ## September 20

 - ["Jingle Bells" melody](./jingle.mp3)
+- [My favorite Christmas albums](/christmas) -- Let's start brainstorming what Christmas song we want to learn for the studio's Winter Recital in mid-December

 ## September 9
 - ["Mary Had A Little Lamb"](./mary.mp3) -- play the 2 note chords we learned while singing the melody -- chords are C E and B D, parent can play C and G underneath these respective chords